tomkaXX/Dev-challenge/README.md

 </div>

 > Step 13

-: step 13 - at facebook developer console go to basic settings and add your app domain and privacy policy url , your terms of service URL
+At Facebook developer console go to basic settings and add:

-add also an icon
-chose an category
+- your app domain
+- privacy policy url ,
+- your terms of service URL,
+- Add you App icon
-nessenger bot for a bussines
+- Chose an category > Messenger bot for a bussines
-finally add a platform > website > add your website URL and save changes once you do it -
+- Finally add a platform > website > add your website URL and
+- save changes ✅

-> Step 14
+> Step 14: App Review

- - go to app review on requests
-Click on request permissions and features on pages_messing > Request advanced access
+Go to app review > Click on request permissions and features Now go to pages_messaging > Request advanced access

-Go back to Requests and give an folloving information - complete App verification
+> Go back to Requests and provide the folloving information - Complete App verification

 Provide detailed step-by-step instructions on how a reviewer can test your integration and how you are using the requested permissions or features.
 Include any testing credentials required to access your integration.

 > Step 15

  Edit your request permission features

 ```
 Please provide a detailed description of how your app uses the permission or feature requested, how it adds value for a person using your app, and why it's necessary for app functionality.
 ```